-COMMUNITY STRATEGIC PLAN GOAL DELIVERY PROGRAM OBJECTIVE TARGET IN PARTNERSHIP WITH: NSW Government Federal Government Hunter Development Corpo Upper Hunter Shire Counci Hunter Councils Muswellbrook Chamber of Denman Chamber of Comr Mining sector Agriculture sector AGL Macquarie GOAL ONE Support job growth 1.1 Facilitate the expansion of and establishment of new industries and business New growth achieved GOAL TWO Diversify the economy, facilitate the development of intensive agriculture and other growth industries, make the shire a more 2.1 Facilitate the diversification of the Shire's economy and support growth of existing industry and business enterprise Facilitation leads to the establishment of new industries and business enterprise which diversify our economic base and create employment opportunities. attractive place to invest and do business.
+COMMUNITY STRATEGIC PLAN GOAL DELIVERY PROGRAM OBJECTIVE TARGET IN PARTNERSHIP WITH: NSW Government Federal Government Hunter Development Corpo Upper Hunter Shire Counci Hunter Councils Muswellbrook Chamber of Denman Chamber of Comr Universition Hur Min Agri Commerce and Industry AGI de Unions versity of Newcastle nter TAFE ing sector iculture sector Macquarie GOAL ONE Support job growth 1.1 Facilitate the expansion of and establishment of new industries and business New growth achieved GOAL TWO Diversify the economy, facilitate the development of intensive agriculture and other growth industries, make the Shire a more 2.1 Facilitate the diversification of the Shire's economy and support growth of existing industry and business enterprise Facilitation leads to the establishment of new industries and business enterprise which diversify our economic base and create employment opportunities. attractive place to invest and do business.
 2.2 Work with the University of Newcastle on research and innovation in areas where the Upper Hunter has a competitive or comparative advantage Research and innovation leads to the establishment of new industries.
 2.3 Review the Local Environmental Plan and Development Control Plan to improve investment certainty for industry New planning instruments lead to greater industry investment in the Shire.
-2.4 Implement the Muswellbrook, Denman Town Centre Masterplans and the Sandy Hollow Village Masterplan Implement the first stage of the Muswellbrook town centre masterplan (Regional Convention and Performance Centre - subject to Special Variation) and the Denman town revitalisation project.
+2.4 Implement the Muswellbrook, Denman Town Centre Masterplans and the Sandy Hollow Village Masterplan Implement the first stage of the Muswellbrook Town Centre Masterplan (Regional Entertainment and Conference Centre - subject to Special Variation) and the Denman town revitalisation project.
 2.5 Develop agricultural industry opportunities in the Shire Develop agricultural industry masterplan.
-2.6 Develop a Local Strategic Plan in response to changes to the NSW Planning Act Develop a Local Strategic Plan in consultation with the community GOAL THREE Facilitate greater access to higher education and participation in the knowledge and creativity economy 3.1 Through the Future Fund invest in additional education infrastructure, in partnership with Hunter TAFE, the University of Newcastle and other providers Additional education and creativity infrastructure constructed to support improved access to higher education and participation in the knowledge and creativity economy
+2.6 Develop a Local Strategic Plan in response to changes to the NSW Planning Act Develop a Local Strategic Plan in consultation with the community GOAL THREE Facilitate greater access to higher education and participation in the knowledge and creativity economy 3.1 Through the Future Fund invest in additional education infrastructure, in partnership with Hunter TAFE, the University of Newcastle and Additional education and creativity infrastructure constructed to support improved access to higher education and participation in the knowledge other providers and creativity economy GOAL FOUR Develop Muswellbrook as a Regional Centre 4.1 Council will apply to IPART for a permanent single year special variation for a one-off 14.73% (to be varied depending on the rate peg) from 2019/20 continuing permanently in the rate base, made up as follows: a.
+Residential, Business and Farmland rating revenue increase by 12.3% (to be varied depending on the rate peg) in 2019/20; and b.
+Mining rating revenue increase by 18.3% (to be varied depending on the rate peg) in 2019/20.
+The special variation will support: - development of a Regional Entertainment and Conference Centre (RECC); - development of Olympic Park Precinct Upgrade projects; - an allocation of \$695,000 per annum for maintenance of new infrastructure associated with the RECC and Olympic Park Precinct Upgrade; - an additional allocation of \$300,000 per year for stormwater drainage; - an additional allocation of \$250,000 towards a job creation program; - an additional allocation of \$100,000 per year for roads and parks asset maintenance; and - fund mining category rates shortfall resulting from a change in NSW Government policy with respect to biodiversity offsets.